circonus-labs/libmtev/docs-md/config/logging.md

    number of log lines to be retained.
 The second number is the maximum number of bytes to be retained.
 The implementation will not exceed either limit.

-### file and file_synch
+### file

-The file and file_synch log_stream types are used to drive writing to ordinary files using the POSIX API.
-They provide both time-based and size-based retention management capabilities.
-The only difference between these two types is that the file_synch type does immediate writes and will be slower than using file.
-When redirecting the "stacktrace" log stream to a file, it will be desirable to use the file_synch type.
+The file log_stream type is used to drive writing to ordinary files using the POSIX API.
+It provides both time-based and size-based retention management capabilities.

  * ##### path